 What is a 'right of interment'?

-When you purchase a grave or cremation memorial, what you are purchasing is a right of interment, which is the right to use that particular cemetery plot for a burial, or for the interment of cremated remains.
+When you purchase a grave or cremation memorial, what you purchase is called a right of interment.
+The right of interment belongs to the person named in the paperwork you submit at the time of purchase.
+It is the right to use that cemetery plot for a burial or for the interment of cremated remains.

 The right of interment is defined under the Cemeteries and Crematoria Act 2003 (Vic) (the Act).
-It does not confer ownership (proprietary rights) over the physical land.
-Rather, it grants permission to use the plot, subject to any cemetery trust policies or specifications.
+It grants permission to use the plot, subject to any cemetery trust policies or specifications.

 The right of interment holder is the person who can authorise a burial or interment of cremated remains, as well as the establishment of a memorial such as a headstone or plaque.